Sector: Residential - Private

 5] The exisitng longe was redecorated and fitted with full height glaed door to the side to provide a link to the parents lounge.
 So that they could be separate or together.

-6] A staircase was introduced to the side of the lounge, with storage below for wheeelchairs.
+6] A staircase was introduced to the side of the lounge, with storage below for wheeelchairs., providing access to loft bedrooms.

-7] On the upper floor raiing the roof meant that two decent sized berooms and a wet room could be accomodated to provide two bedrooms for parents and ambulant daughter.
+7] On the upper floor, raising the eaves level to the roof meant that two decent sized berooms and a wet room could be accomodated for parents and ambulant daughter.

 Design Intent

-Windows and rooflights were carefully placed, to provide natural daylight and views of external woodland and distant landswcape views.
+Windows and rooflights were carefully placed, to provide natural daylight and views of external woodland and distant landscape views.

 Carefully tucking in single storey side extensions and setting these back reduced the overall mass and impact of the extended living accomodation.